-If you know the story of Don Quixote then you know during his wild adventures, where others saw harmless, charming windmills, our hero Quixote saw giant hulks that must be slain!
+If you know the story of Don Quixote, then you know during his wild adventures, where others saw harmless, charming windmills, our noble hero Quixote saw giant hulks that must be slain!
 He didn’t just settle on one.
 Oh no, in his brave fight, he travelled the countryside, seeking out these monsters as they appeared to him.
 Was he mad?
 Well, you’ll have to read the book.

-Now, Don Quixote, in his travels had a sidekick, a squire of sorts, Sancho Panza.
-Sancho, knew his master was a little mad and grossly mistaken, but who was he to argue with the great man from La Mancha?
+Now, Don Quixote, in his travels, had a sidekick, a squire of sorts, Sancho Panza.
+Sancho knew his master was a little mad and grossly mistaken, but who was he to argue with the great man from La Mancha?
 But still.
 “What giants he cautiously asked”?

 Tilting at windmills?
 Maybe, it’s time to make peace with your pores.